Table Of Contents

-Step 11 Install the system software from the server:asacx-boot> system install url
+Step 11 Install the system software from the HTTP, HTTPS, or FTP server where you copied the system software (see Step 2):asacx-boot> system install url

-The following command installs the asacx-sys-9.1.1.pkg system software.asacx-boot> system install https://upgrades.example.com/packages/asacx-sys-9.1.1.pkgUsername: buffyPassword: angelforeverVerifyingDownloadingExtractingPackage DetailDescription:Requires reboot:Cisco ASA CX System UpgradeYesDo you want to continue with upgrade? [n]: YWarning: Please do not interrupt the process or turn off the system.
+The following command installs the asacx-sys-9.1.1.pkg system software from an HTTPS server.asacx-boot> system install https://upgrades.example.com/packages/asacx-sys-9.1.1.pkgUsername: buffyPassword: angelforeverVerifyingDownloadingExtractingPackage DetailDescription:Requires reboot:Cisco ASA CX System UpgradeYesDo you want to continue with upgrade? [n]: YWarning: Please do not interrupt the process or turn off the system.
 Doing so might leave system in unusable state.UpgradingStopping all the services ...Starting upgrade process ...Reboot is required to complete the upgrade.
 Press Enter to reboot the system.